elastic/elastic-agent/deploy/kubernetes/README.md

 How to choose the appropriate scenario:

-- `Default` Elastic agent scenario, deploy Elastic Agent as Daemonset.
+- `Default` Elastic agent scenario, deploys Elastic Agent as Daemonset.
 The default installation method, that will deploy one agent per Kubernetes node.
 - `KSM in autosharding configuration` scenario, installs Elastic Agents (that only collect Kube-state-Metrics metrics), along with the KSM as a Side Container.
-An additional Elastic Agent Leader will be installed as `Daemonset` and will be responsible for the rest of metrics collection. *This scenario is suitable in large Kubernetes deployments*.
+An additional Elastic Agent Leader will be installed as `Daemonset` and will be responsible for the rest of metrics collection.
+*This scenario is suitable in large Kubernetes deployments*.
 For more information see [section below](https://github.com/elastic/elastic-agent/blob/main/deploy/kubernetes/README.md#kube-state-metrics-ksm-in-autosharding-configuration)

 ### How to use the kustomize templates